 Other than that you probably have most of the stuff for this shaved zucchini salad in your pantry!

 This dressing is really simple but the flavors are very summery and intense.
 Whisk together the extra-virgin olive oil, lemon juice, salt and pepper, and red pepper flakes.

-Everything works really well in it and the red pepper flakes provide a good touch of heat to the dish.
+Everything works really well in it and the red pepper flakes provide a good touch of heat to the shaved zucchini salad.
 Don’t leave them out!